Lau397/Case_Study_Bike-Share/DA_Cyclistic_report.md

 * **To consider: The amount of the data registered in the dataframe for annual members is greater than for the casual riders, which is 76% and 24% repectively.**

 ![Image](/images/daytime_freq_bothusers.png)
 * Annual members take their trips either in the morning or afternoon more frequently.
-Casual riders tend to mantain the usage of Cyclistic's service in the morning, afternoon and evening.
+Casual riders tend to mantain the usage of Cyclistic's service in the morning, afternoon and evening pretty much evenly.

 ![Image](/images/bike_freq_bothusers.png)
 * The electric bike is the most used out of the 3 possible types offered.
 Docked bike has only been used by casual riders.